Constraining the neutral hydrogen fraction during reionization: Cross-simulation inference using power spectrum and bispectrum: Results

 \section{Results}

-The resulting posteriors are shown in Fig.~\ref{fig:posterior}.
+We first validate the inference framework in an idealized same-code setting, in which both the fiducial observation and the emulator are based on {\sf 21cmFAST}.
+The resulting posteriors for $\xb (z)$ at the six analysis redshifts are shown in Figure~\ref{fig:posterior} (left panel).
+We quantify the gain from adding the bispectrum using the ratio of the posterior 68\% credible-interval widths,

+where \(W_{68}=q_{84}-q_{16}\).
+Thus, \(\mathcal{S}>1\) indicates that the joint \(P(k)+B(k_1,n,\cos\theta)\) analysis gives a tighter constraint than the power spectrum-only case.
+The power spectrum alone (blue contours) yields tight constraints, with typical $1\sigma$ fractional uncertainties of ${\sim}5$--$10$ per cent.
+The joint analysis including the bispectrum (orange contours) further sharpens these constraints, producing posteriors that are approximately $16\times$ narrower (\(\mathcal{S}=16\)) than in the power spectrum-only case.
+This demonstrates the additional constraint provided by the non-Gaussian information encoded in the bispectrum when no simulation-dependent model mismatch is present.
+Figure~\ref{fig:xhi_history} (left panel) presents these constraints in the $\xb$--$z$ plane, overlaid on representative ionization histories drawn from the {\sf 21cmFAST} training set (grey lines).
+The inferred constraints follow the {\sf 21cmFAST} truth (red line) closely at all redshifts, with only small residual offsets.
+The offsets in the same-code case can be attributed to residual degeneracies in the $\xb$ summary statistic mapping, since different ionization morphologies can produce similar power spectrum and bispectrum amplitudes at fixed redshift.

+The right panel of Figure~\ref{fig:posterior} shows the posterior corresponding to the cross-simulation scenario, where the mock observation is generated by {\sf ReionYuga} while the emulator remains trained on {\sf 21cmFAST}.
 The results for $P(k)$ alone are shown in blue, and for $B(k_1, n, \cos \theta)$ with informative prior from $P(k)$ are shown in orange.
 The joint analysis yields constraints on $\xb$ that are roughly $1.4$ times more stringent than the power spectrum results.
 Notably, the degree of improvement does not scale linearly with the number of triangle configurations.
 For instance, constraints at $z=9$ and $z=10$ show better fractional gains than at $z=8$, despite having fewer triangle configurations (${\rm SNR}>1$).
 This reflects the fact that the bispectrum provides non-redundant information that is unique to specific stages of reionization.
+Figure~\ref{fig:xhi_history} (right panel) shows the corresponding projection of the ionization history for the cross-simulation case.
+In contrast to the same-code case, the inferred $\xb$ values show systematic offsets relative to the {\sf ReionYuga} truth (red line).